 Your plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
 We can also give you information in other alternate formats at no cost if you need it.
 We are required to give you information about your plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Member Services.
 Phone numbers are printed on the back cover of this booklet.
-You can also contact your local Office for Civil Rights.
-For contact information, please refer to the statespecific agency listing located in Chapter 11.

 If you have any trouble getting information from your plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services.
 Phone numbers are printed on the back cover of this booklet.
-You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office of Civil Rights.
+You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
 For contact information, please refer to the state-specific agency listing located in Chapter 11.